MikeMoore63/pyrpmdb/README.md

     }
 ]
 ```
-This spackage relies on a shared go library that leverages https://pkg.go.dev/github.com/knqyf263/go-rpmdb/pkg
+This package relies on a shared go library that leverages https://pkg.go.dev/github.com/knqyf263/go-rpmdb/pkg

 So relies on this for database support.